-(-)-Epicatechin exerts a protective effect on fibrinogen against the free radical known as peroxynitrate (ONOO-) in vitro at 1-100μM, as (-)-epicatechin can effectively sequester ONOO- which is known to modify the structure of proteins in excess concentrations.
+(-)-Epicatechin exerts a protective effect on fibrinogen against the free radical known as peroxynitrate (ONOO-) in vitro at 1-100μM.
+This protective effect occurs via (-)-Epicatechin-mediated sequestration of ONOO-, which in excess concentrations can damage proteins by modifying their structure.
 Epicatechin can reduce this modification to proteins in general and when it does this for fibrinogen, the result is preserved blood clotting.

 In vitro epicatechin can prevent oxidative changes to a major protein involved in blood clotting, which may result in cocoa flavonoids being able to preserve the clotting response; this mechanism is not yet tested in humans.

 In otherwise healthy men who consume dark chocolate (50g) two hours prior to a psychosocial test known to promote blood clotting, consumption of the dark chocolate was associated with lower levels of D-dimer (a biomarker of clotting) than white chocolate not containing flavonoids.
 This was not related to changes in catecholamines such as adrenaline, which were unaffected.